d6chaub/automate_threat_intelligence/README.md

-# sample-customer-scripts
+# Threat Intelligence Automation
 ## Purpose

-This repository serves as a library of scripts requested by customers.
-Each script is meant to be self-contained (with minimial dependencies) to provide a blueprint/example for customers to get started with their custom integrations.
+The initial repository is offered by feedly as a way to make custom feedly integrations via API.

+The goal of the threat intelligence automation project is to make an application that summarizes, contextualizes, and ranks security threat information from feedly.
+It will also write threats to azure devops as actionable items.